wcarmon/docs/rust/macros.md

 1. When derive proc macro fails, compiler doesn't show failing line
     - `-Zmacro-backtrace` does not help
 1. Jetbrains Debugger doesn't work inside proc macro code
+1. Error messages won't tell you which line in the macro is broken

 # Debugging